Anthony Albanese: Aged care and childcare

 The first bill Albanese's government passed was one responding to the 17 recommendations of the Royal Commission into Aged Care Quality and Safety.
 The legislation amended the aged care funding model and introduces new reporting and transparency requirements.
 The government passed reforms to aged care in November 2024 to increase funding for home care and cut down waiting times for new entrants into aged cared facilities.
 In March 2025, Albanese and his government passed legislation to subsidise the cost of childcare for most families and guarantee a minimum of three days of subsidised care.

 Government integrity

 In November 2022, Albanese's government fulfilled its election commitment to legislate the National Anti-Corruption Commission (NACC), with the commission commencing on 1 July 2023.

 Following the revelation that former prime minister Scott Morrison had secretly sworn himself into several ministerial positions, Albanese and his government successfully moved a censure motion against him in November 2022.

+Albanese's government abolished the Administrative Appeals Tribunal (AAT) and replaced it with the Administrative Review Tribunal (ART), with attorney-general Mark Dreyfus stating the AAT had been "compromised" by political appointees.
+The ART commenced operations in October 2024, with a new merits-based process for appointing members.